apache/kyuubi/docs/client/rest/rest_api.md

 Refresh the kubernetes configs with key prefixed with `kyuubi.kubernetes` from default property file.

+It is helpful if you need to support multiple kubernetes contexts and namespaces, see [KYUUBI #4843].

 ### DELETE /admin/engine

 Delete the specified engine.